randomtruffles/Dominion_League/resources.md

 New printings of Treasure cards that do special things when played will no longer say "when you play this", and will give +$ instead of saying they are "worth" an amount of $.

+##### "While this is in play" abilities

+New printings of cards with "while this is in play" abilities that only affect the card's player (such as Hoard's) now say "while you have this in play".
+Abilities that affect all players (such as Highway's) are unchanged.

 #### Previous errata

 These errata are included in the rulebooks linked above, but may be useful if you are only familiar with older copies of the rulebooks and cards.